One Archer Lane

 No analysis available

-13 of 20 current MLS listings include the CONCRE construction_materials flag, but none of the public remarks explicitly state 'concrete' or 'reinforced concrete'.
-Evidence is moderate and primarily driven by MLS checkbox entries across multiple listings rather than explicit agent descriptions, so confidence is set to a moderate level (0.75) and copy/paste error remains a possibility.
+13 of 20 current MLS listings include the 'CONCRE' construction_materials flag, but none of the public remarks explicitly state 'concrete' or 'reinforced concrete'.
+The evidence is therefore implied by MLS checkbox prevalence across listings and appears to be agent-entered data rather than supported by remarks.

 No analysis available